Fweeb/wp-book_widget/README.md

 Eventually, you'll be able to install right from within WordPress.
 However, while in development, you do it this way:

-1. Download the latest version from GitHub (here)
+1. Download the latest stable version
-2. Upload the ZIP file to your web host
-3. Decompress the ZIP file in your WordPress Plugins directory
+2. Upload the plugin files and images to `/wp-content/plugins/book-widget` directory, or install through the WordPress plugins screen directly
-4. Activate Book Widget from the Plugins section of your WordPress install
+3. Activate Book Widget from the Plugins section of WordPress
-5. Add a widget for each book you want on your sidebar.
+4. Add a widget for each book you want on your sidebar.